ArtemBay/discord-stream-selfbot/README.md

 7. Copy image id
 8. Paste image id in code
 9. Now you can run bot with this command: ```python3 main.py```.
 If you get error what module "discord" not found.
-Run this command: ```python3 -m pip3 install discord```.
+Run this command: ```python3 -m pip3 install discord==1.7.3```.
 After this you can run bot